 Energy constitutes a red thread in my research.
 In my dissertation I studied how experimentation on so-called smart grids arrange environmental governance in broad terms, beyond isolated pilot projects.
 The study included moving across different places where governance is “done” or accomplished in practice, such as governmental agencies, policy networks, interest organizations, the locations of different experiments, and local public administrations.

 In the project “Local solar energy communities – a way towards strengthened energy democracy?”
-I explore local solar energy community initiatives together with Josefin Wangel, researcher at the Swedish University of Agricultural Sciences (SLU).
+I explore local solar energy community initiatives.
 The project combines in-depth case studies of local solar energy communities with analysis of the policy landscape they are embedded within,